-In 2015, the Compensation Program was used in the development of each Named Executive Officer's individual performance goals and established incentive compensation targets.
+In 2016, the Compensation Program was used in the development of each Named Executive Officer's individual performance goals and established incentive compensation targets.
 The Compensation Committee evaluated the performance of each of the executive officers and the financial performance of the Company and awarded incentive compensation as described above.
 See "Compensation Discussion and Analysis: Elements of Compensation - Incentive Compensation Plan."

-In 2015, our Compensation Committee determined to increase the cash component of Mr. Landes' base salary from \$250,000 to \$300,000 effective January 1, 2015.
-In addition the Compensation Committee increased Mr. Chapados' total incentive compensation plan target for 2016 from \$900,000 to \$1,125,000 and Mr. Pounds' total incentive compensation plan target for 2016 from \$400,000 to \$455,000.
-Messrs.
-Chapados and Pounds had restricted stock grants issued in the past as retention awards.
-The Compensation Committee approved the increase to the total incentive compensation plan targets for Messrs.
-Chapados and Pounds in lieu of issuing additional restricted stock grants.
+Our Compensation Committee determined to increase the cash component of Mr. Cary' base salary from \$160,000 to \$200,000 effective January 1, 2017 and establish a total incentive compensation plan target for 2017 of \$650,000 for Mr. Cary.
+The increases to Mr. Cary's base salary and Incentive Compensation are to compensate him for the additional responsibilities resulting from combination of our business and managed broadband business lines.
+In addition, the Compensation Committee increased Mr. Chapados' total incentive compensation plan target for 2017 from \$1,125,000 to \$1,202,750 and Mr. Landes' total incentive compensate them for the additional responsibilities resulting from the growth of the company.
 The amounts disclosed under "Incentive Compensation - Incentive Compensation Targets" reflect the increase to Messrs.
-Chapados' and Pounds' 2016 incentive compensation targets.
+Cary's, Chapados' and Landes' 2017 incentive compensation targets.